 We teach phonics using the Read Write Inc (RWI) programme produced by Ruth Miskin.
 This method of learning is centred on letter sounds and phonics, blending them together to read and write words, then using these learnt sounds in their reading and writing.
 This systematic approach to the teaching of reading enables children to become accurate and speedy readers.

 RWI is a fast-paced, rigorous and structured phonics programme with proven results and develops well rounded readers.
 It is used for children in Reception, Year 1 and Year 2 who are learning to read and write, children in years 2, 3 and 4 who need to catch up rapidly and struggling readers in years 5 and 6.
-Phonics is taught daily and 8:50am.
+Phonics is taught daily from 8:50am.

 Through the use of RWI the pupils will: